 This product is available in most countries and there are similar products competing with it.
 One is a small disposable cloth with similar polish in a sealed packet.

 Standard shoe/boot polish shouldn't be used on the Dehcord or Majilite shafts because it will eventually build up a thick layer of shoe polish which will flake and crack.
-However, you SHOULD use a good shoe polish on the foot area and also on the shafts of all-leather Dehner boots.
+However, you SHOULD use a good shoe polish on all leather parts of Dehner boots.
 The exceptions are the Dragoon leathers which are oil tanned and should be oiled instead of polished.
 The rest of Dehner's leathers need periodic applications of a good shoe/boot polish to keep the leather supple and shiny.
 The "cream" polishes are better for the leather because they soak in and keep it supple.
-However the harder polishes achieve a shine which is more glossy.
+However the harder polishes like Kiwi Parade Gloss achieve a shine which is more glossy.
 You may want to alternate between the two.
 What's different about the Parade Gloss?
 "It contains more carnauba wax than the regular polishes."

 Instead of trying to polish the soles and heel edges, use edge dressing.
 It's fast, seals the edges of the soles, hides nicks and scratches and looks better.
 Unlike leather dye, which is spirit based and designed to soak in, edge dressing is formulated to stay on the surface so it can seal and protect the sole and heel edges.
 Most edge dressing products are made of water based Acrylic paint.

 From time to time you should wash the boot exterior with saddle soap.
-Our favorite is glycerine saddle soap which is pure soap and very kind to leather.
-It's a translucent brown color and is made and sold all over the world.
+Our favorite is glycerine saddle soap which is pure soap and very kind to leather and to your skin.
+It has a translucent brown color and is made and sold all over the world.
 In the US, Fiebings and Lincoln both make excellent glycerine saddle soap which is available at riding shops and on the internet.
 It's good for leather and good for your skin.

 If you have trouble finding glycerin saddle soap you can find un-scented glycerin soap anywhere in the world where skin care products are sold.
 This is the same type of soap.
 Glycerin saddle soap and skin care soap is valued because it is mild, contains no other additives or scents and is hypo-allergenic.
 This type of soap is always translucent and light brown.

 There are other kinds of saddle soap.
 Most widely available saddle soap also contains wax and is an opaque yellow color.
-The mixture of saddle soap and wax doesn't work as well for cleaning.
+The mixture of saddle soap and wax just doesn't work well for cleaning.
 Kiwi's saddle soap is one of these and, unbelievably, is now lemon scented!
 Great news for all who prefer lemon scented boots and saddles.
 Dehner recommends against using the opaque yellow saddle soaps which contain both soap and wax.
 The product can't decide what it's supposed to be doing.
 Should it wax the dirt into the leather or wash it away?

-Once you've cleaned your boots with saddle soap, just wipe soap and water off the boots with a clean cloth then walk away from your boots!
-You should not rinse the boots.
-Saddle soap cleans the leather, as you'd expect, but it also helps neutralize acids which can damage leather and the residual saddle soap acts as a buffer to neutralize acids in the future.
-When the saddle soap soaks into the leather, the glycerine helps lubricate the leather and keep it supple along with oil and grease.
+Once you've cleaned your boots with glycerin saddle soap, just wipe excess soap and water off the boots with a clean cloth then walk away from your boots!
+You should not rinse the boots!
+Saddle soap cleans the leather, as you'd expect, but it also helps neutralize acids which can damage leather.
+The residual saddle soap acts as a buffer to neutralize acids in the future.
+When saddle soap soaks into the leather, the glycerine helps lubricate the leather and keep it supple along with oil and grease.
 Glycerin is one of main substances used to finish the tanning process when making leather.
 When your boots get soaked, some of the glycerin is washed out.
 Cleanning occasionally with glycerin saddle soap replenishes the glycerin.

-You should also use saddle soap on the interior of the boots from time to time for the same reason you use it on the exterior.
+You should also use saddle soap on the interior of the boots occasionally for the same reason you use it on the exterior.
 It neutralizes acid from perspiration, keeps your boots fresh and is good for lining leather.
 The entire interior of each Dehner boot is lined in leather.
-When you do the interior, use enough water in the rag or sponge to do the job but avoid soaking the shaft interior.
+When you do the interior, use just enough water in the rag or sponge to do the job but avoid soaking the shaft interior.
 When the shaft interior is soaked, it can loose its shape.
 When done, don't rinse, but dry the interior thoroughly.